-While a successful prototype, STAR/NOVA has certain draw-backs:
+While a successful reserach prototype, STAR/NOVA has certain drawbacks:

-- Model dependency: STAR/NOVA requires a model to calculate (e.g.) estimated effort.
-In order to do so, we had to use some software process models to generate the estimates.
+- Model dependency: Using stochastic approach, a model to calculate (e.g.) estimated effort is still required.
+In order to do so, we had to use some software process models to generate te estimates.
 Hence, the conclusions reached by STAR/NOVA are only as good as this model.
-That is, if a client doubts the relevance of those models, then the conclusions will also be doubted. - Data Dependency: STAR/NOVA's AI algorithms explored an underlying software process model.
-Hence, it could only process project data in a format compatible with the underlying model.
+That is, if a client doubts the relevance of those models, then the conclusions will also be doubted. - Data Dedendency: STAR/NOVA's AI search algorithms explord some underlying software process model.
+Hence, it could only process project data in a format compatiable with the underlying model.
 In practice, this limits the scope of the tool. - Inflexibility: It proved to be trickier than we thought to code up the process models, in a manner suitable for Monte Carlo simulation.
-By our count, STAR/NOVA's models required 22 design decisions to handle certain special cases1.
+By our couunt, STAR/NOVA's models required 22 design decisions to handle certain special cases1.
 Lacking guidance from the literature, we just had to apply "engineering judgement" to make those decisions.
 While we think we made the right decisions, we cannot rigorously justify them. - Performance: Our stochastic approach conducted several tens of thousands of iterations to explore the search space, with several effort estimates needed calculated for each iteration.
-This resulted in a performance disadvantage. - Size and Maintainability: Due to all the above factors, our code base proved difficult to maintain.
+This resulted in a performance disadvantage.

+• Size and Maintainability: Due to all the above factors, our code base proved difficult to maintain.